curedao/docs/constitution/2-solution.md

 In the past, a genius scientist could come up with a treatment, raise a few million dollars, and do safety testing.
 Now that it costs a billion dollars to get a drug to market, the scientist has to persuade one of a few giant drug companies that can afford it to buy his patent.

-Then the drug company has 2 options:
+Then the drug company has two options:

 **Option 1: Risk $1 billion on clinical trials**